How to Prepare for a Successful Farm Website Kickoff

-Checklists and conversational prompts to help you stress less – and get the most out of your website!
+Checklists and conversational prompts to help you stress less.
+The faster you have everything ready, the faster we can build your website!

-Since we need everything up front in order to start on your new farm website, it can be helpful to get a headstart on collecting everything you’ll need, and consider all the changes a new website can bring to your business!
+Since we need everything up front in order to start on your new farm website, it can be helpful to get a headstart on collecting everything you’ll need, and thinking through all the changes a new website will bring to your business!

 1. Gather Your Resources